W4CKYFR/CGL/README.md

 CGL was first created on the 11th of November 2025 which was also [Axov's](https://github.com/AXOV2YT) birthday.<br>

 ## Features
-- One External Dependency.
-[GLFW](https://www.glfw.org) (This is subject to change in the near future).
-All other dependencies are included with CGL.
+- Currently 5 external dependencies which all add functionality to CGL and are required.
+Read more at [Dependencies.md](https://github.com/W4CKYFR/CGL/blob/main/Dependencies.md)
 - Supported in atleast: Windows, Linux and MacOS
 - All source files are written in plain C++20 Standard.
+- CGL Has an **Audio system** that includes sounds and will include Music in the future.
+- CGL Has a **Text system** that let's you display text inside a window, also supports custom fonts.
-- CGL has an Input system that includes "IsKeyPressed", "IsKeyReleased", "IsKeyDown", and more.
+- CGL has an **Input system** that includes "IsKeyPressed", "IsKeyReleased", "IsKeyDown", and more.
 And also has custom Input Binding.
-- CGL has a Window system that let's you create and use windows very easily.
+- CGL has a **Window system** that let's you create and use windows very easily.
 - CGL is **still in development** which means there is **Much, much, much more to come**
 - CGL uses the zlib license.
 Learn more in [LICENSE](https://github.com/W4CKYFR/CGL/blob/main/LICENSE)
 - CGL is **Free to use** and **Open Source**